zedtux/gtktwitterbox/README.md

  - The second argument is the twitter account name
  - The third argument is the interval of time to refresh tweets (in seconds)

+You can also have a look at the [test.py](https://github.com/zedtux/gtktwitterbox/blob/master/test.py) file

 ## Contributing

 You can contribute to this project by adding support for new [VCS](http://en.wikipedia.org/wiki/Concurrent_Versions_System) or new frameworks.